 - After taking his first step, Neil Armstrong spoke the words (which is now his famous quote); “That’s one small step for [a] man, one giant leap for mankind”.

 38. Neil Armstrong Walking On The Moon – When Did Neil Armstrong Walk On The Moon

-- Neil Armstrong and his companion Buzz Aldrin walked on the Moon surface on July 21, 1969.
+- Neil Armstrong and his companion Buzz Aldrin walked on the Moon’s surface on July 21, 1969.

-- He went on a walk of 59 meters (65 yards) away in the East side of the Lunar Module.
+- He went on a walk of 59 meters (65 yards) away on the East side of the Lunar Module.